Khush-3105/100-Days-of-Coding/953. Verifying an Alien Dictionary/Readme.md

         - Example:
             Input: words = ["apple","app"], order = "abcdefghijklmnopqrstuvwxyz"
             Output: false
             Explanation: The first three characters "app" match, and the second string is shorter (in size.)
-According to lexicographical rules "apple" > "app", because 'l' > '∅', where '∅' is defined as the blank character which is less than any other character
+            According to lexicographical rules "apple" > "app",because 'l' > '∅', where '∅' is defined as the blank character which is less than any other character

 ## Solution (In Java):